The yellow enemy of sugarbeet

 Virus Yellows can be present in many different host plants (weeds, spinach, unharvested beets, amongst others).

-Mild temperatures during fall and winter, associated with a lack of insecticide options for aphid control can favour an increase in aphids’ population, posing a threat to sugar beet fields.
+Mild temperatures during fall and winter, associated with a lack of insecticide options for aphid control can favor an increase in aphids’ population, posing a threat to sugar beet fields.

 Even if aphids are present, they still might not be carriers of the virus, and other measures on an integrated disease control program can help.